 Annie Wilkes – Misery (Stephen King)

 Annie Wilkes illustrates perfectly the fine line we tread when an attraction turns into an obsession.
-It only becomes a problem when our obsession is not welcomed by the object of our fascination.
+It only becomes a problem when our obsession is not welcomed but the subject of our fascination.

 It also shows how a person can create a relationship with another in their own mind and when it is left unchecked long enough that perception we create can become all-consuming and unwavering.